-In this section we introduce 3 concrete benchmarks that we created inspired by the following commercial video games: Red Dead Redemption 2 (RDR-2) [23], Assassin's Creed: Origins (ACO) [24] and Horizon Zero Dawn (HZD) [25].
+2 (RDR-2) [23], Assassin's Creed: Origins (ACO) [24] and Horizon Zero Dawn (HZD) [25].
 The benchmarks are named after those of the games.
-We present the world representation, some operators and some starts and goals for each game.
-Each planning problem thus formed is solved with plans of 1 to 10 actions.
-The section is organized as followed: RDR-2, ACO and HZD are introduced; Then, we present the experiments we carried out to study the performances of $\mathbb{P}$ .
+We present the world representation, some action types and possible starts and goals for each game.
+Each problem instance thus formed is solved with plans of 1 to 10 actions.
+The section is organized as followed: RDR-2, ACO and HZD are introduced; Then, we present the experiments we carried out to study the performance of \mathbb{P} .
 Finally, we explain the results and conclude.